First appeared in Rooftop Confessions 4 (2009), from GriffinSong Press

-Lydia moved away from the door before she was seen, and went back to the kitchen.
+Lydia moved away from the door before she was seen, and went back to the kitchen, her heart full.

 Sam knew more about farming than either Lydia or Alan had expected, and ended up being a real help to Alan.
 Otherwise, he spent most of the time in the room with his brother, reading or sleeping or working on his computer.
 He showed Jeremy how to play a few games on it, too, and Lydia lost her grandson for an hour after school every day until he had to start his homework.

 And then there were two times when Sam suddenly showed up in the kitchen, still a little shy and hesitant, aimless.
 It didn't take much coaxing to find out why.

 "I was kicked out," Sam said wryly.
 "Dean and Jeremy are having a man-to-man."